Writing a Windows batch script

 // When echo is turned off, the command prompt doesn't appear in the Command Prompt window.
 ECHO OFF // The following command writes GeeksforGeeks to the console.
 ECHO GeeksforGeeks // The following command suspends the processing of a batch program and displays the prompt.
 PAUSE

-After saving it with .bat extension.
+After saving it with a .bat extension.
 Double click it to run the file.
-It prints shows
+It prints shows:

 - EXIT – To exit the Command Prompt.

-- pause – Used to stop the execution of Windows batch file.
+- PAUSE – Used to stop the execution of a Windows batch file.

 - :: – Add a comment in the batch file.

 - INI (*.ini) – Initialization file.
-These set the default variables for the system and programs.
+These set the default variables in the system and programs.

 - CFG (*.cfg) – These are the configuration files.